 Can we receive forgiveness from God, leave the past in the past, and move forward into our future in Him?
 Can we have that same sort of mercy for ourselves and for others that our Father has for us?

-True spiritual freedom is not perfection.
+True spirit of freedom is not perfection.
 It’s being open and pliable to the Holy Spirit to shape us and form us more and more into the image of our Father, moment by moment.
-Spiritual freedom is not a feeling, emotion, or event.
+Spirit of freedom is not a feeling, emotion, or event.
 It’s a state of being.
 It’s not passive or something that happens once and we’re “good enough.”
 It’s a journey of actively pursuing our Father’s heart and overcoming those areas in our life that are not from Him, yet still being at peace with ourselves and loving ourselves where we are at in our current state.

 Being spiritually free is our most normal state of being in life